High-energy radiation from the pulsar Equatorial Current Sheet: The internal structure of the ECS

 and are accelerated in the direction of $\vv{\delta E}$.
-Obviously, particle acceleration and dissipation will only take place outside the light cylinder.
-As we will see in section~4 below, particles in the midplane of the ECS are quickly accelerated to relativistic velocities before they exit the ECS midplane.
+Particle acceleration and dissipation will only take place outside the light cylinder.
+As we show in section~4 below, particles in the midplane of the ECS are quickly accelerated to relativistic velocities before they exit the ECS midplane.
 If positrons attain a component of the velocity equal to $\beta c$ along $\vv{\delta E}$, we assume that

 from which we deduce that